-Fig. 8.
-Brain activity in Arithmetic task

 Fig. 9.
-Brain activity of each problem session in Arithmetic task brain activity at the first Middle session.
-On the other hand, although the second session of Low and High increased largely, the brain activity in the second Middle session was decreased.
-Fig.9 shows the brain activity of all subjects in each problem session at Arithmetic task.
+Brain activity in Arithmetic task.

+Fig. 10 shows the brain activity of all subjects in each problem session at Arithmetic task.
 There were no significant differences between sessions.

+Fig. 10.
+Brain activity of each question in Arithmetic task.

-Tsunashima et al. showed that there were significant differences between Low - High, and Middle - High of the Arithmetic task [9].
-However there was no significant difference between the difficulty in our experiment.
-In our experiment, we select the front of the frontal lobe (frontal pole) as a measurement region, and Tsunashima et al. measured the Dorsolateral left prefrontal cortex.
-Frontal pole is considered that it relates to short-term memory and high level cognitive activity like planning an action.
-The measurement result with fMRI showed that no significant difference appeared between the tasks on the frontal pole [9].
-These results indicate that the frontal pole is not activated by calculation in contrast to Program Task, and that activated brain regions differ by type of tasks; therefore, selection of target region at measurement of the program comprehension is important.
-VI.
-DISCUSSION A. Brain Activity in Program Comprehension The result of the Program task describes brain activity on Variable was higher than Numeric and Control.
-In the
+Tsunashima et al. showed that there were significant differences between Low - High, and Middle - High of the Arithmetic task .
+However in our experiment there was no significant difference between the difficulties.
+In our experiment, we select the front of the frontal lobe (frontal pole) as a measurement region, and Tsunashima et al. measured the dorsolateral left prefrontal cortex.
+Frontal pole is considered as the region related to short-term memory and high level cognitive activity such as action planning.
+The measurements on the frontal pole showed no significant difference between the mental calculation difficulties.
+These results indicate that the frontal pole is not activated by calculation in contrast to Program task, and that activated brain regions differ by type of tasks; therefore, selection of target region is important at measurement of program comprehension study.